cutright/DVH-Analytics-Bokeh/README.md

 Fractions | tinyint(3) unsigned
 Modality | varchar(20)
 MUs | int(6) unsigned
-ROITableUID | varchar(19)
+PlanUID | varchar(19)

 PlanID is based on the plans in the database currently associated with the MRN (e.g., no other plans with PatientUID then PlanID = 0001).
-ROITableUID is  'ROI' + MRN + PlanID (e.g., MRN = 000111222333, PlanID = 0005, then ROITableUID = ROI0001112223330005.
+PlanUID is  MRN + PlanID (e.g., MRN = 000111222333, PlanID = 0005, then PlanUID = 0001112223330005.

 DICOM files do not explicitly contain prescriptions or treatment sites.
-This code requires that the plan name follow a specific format.
+This code requires that the plan name be equal to the Tx Site.
-The plan name populated in the treatment planning system should be '[Tx Site] [fractions] x [Dose]Gy'.
-For example, an a treatment of
-50Gy in 5 fractions to the right lung would have a plan name of 'Lung R 5 x 10Gy'.
-The code will parse the fractional dose by detecting the number between the final space and prior to 'Gy'.
-The number of fractions will be parsed by detecting the integer prior to ' x ' and after the prior space.
-The remainder will be the treatment site.
-Please see section about treatment site requirements (although, they are soft requirements... the code will work but your SQL datebase will not be particularly useful).

-All other data in the above table is populated from DICOM RT Plan file using pydicom's dicom.read_file function to parse the data.

-Each ROITableUID is the table name for associated DVH data.
-ROI tables follow this format:
+The prescription is parsed from a point stored in the DICOM RT Structure file with a name called 'rx: ' + [fractions] ' x ' [fractional dose].

+The DVHs table has one row per ROI and follows this format:

 Field | Type
 ----- | ----
+PlanUID | varchar(19)
-Name | varchar(20)
+ROIName | varchar(50)
 Type | varchar(20)
 Volume | double
 MinDose | double